csfeeser/Python/challenges/FOR LOOPS CHALLENGE- class superheroes.md

 #### EXAMPLE:

-    James, an <amazing> <chinchilla> of a programmer, possesses a <body part substitution> factor for moonlighting as a superhero!
+    Mario, a <wondrous> <alpaca> of a programmer, possesses a <structure weakening> factor for moonlighting as a superhero!

-    Mike, an <astonishing <chipmunk> of a programmer, possesses a <camouflage> factor for moonlighting as a superhero!
+    Luigi, an <admirable> <donkey> of a programmer, possesses a <super strength> factor for moonlighting as a superhero!

 [...and so on!]